javierontbla/path/README.md

 **Why making one?**

-Creating your own Pathfinder Visualizer, it’s great practice for Data Structures, Algorithms and Object-Oriented Programming.
+Creating your own Pathfinder Visualizer, it’s great practice to understand better Data Structures, Algorithms and Object-Oriented Programming.
 I would classify it as an **intermediate** project.

 **Technologies Used**